United Parcel Service – A story of UPS and never-lefts

 Tom Vanderbilt, author of the book Traffic: Why we drive the way we do, mentioned that when you engage in a left-turn, you generally go against a flow of incoming vehicles, which is both dangerous and can make it so that traffic builds up.

 You can, of course, fix this by installing a dedicated left-turn phase for an area, in the traffic lighting system, but this would create more hassle than it would fix since everyone would have their journeys delayed by roughly 30 to 45 seconds.

 Furthermore, the US National Highway Traffic Safety Association went ahead and did a study on crash factors in intersection-related accidents, and found that left turns are one of the leading “critical pre-crash events” in 22.2% of crashes, as opposed to 1.2% for right turns.
 Moreover, approximately 61% of crashes that occur while turning or crossing an intersection involve left turns, in stark contrast to the 3.1% which involve right turns.

 In addition to all of this, New York City’s transportation planners found that per their data, left-hand turns were three times as likely to cause a deadly crash as right-hand turns, urging pedestrians to favour sidewalks to the right of moving traffic.

-We will make left hand turns, but not ones that are unnecessary.
-We don’t need to go in circles all day long by making only right hand turns.
-We have tools analyze the number of left hand turns for each route, and we can work out which ones are avoidable.
+We will make left-hand turns, but not ones that are unnecessary.
+We don’t need to go in circles all day long by making only right-hand turns.
+We have tools to analyze the number of left-hand turns for each route, and we can work out which ones are avoidable.

 Orion, charting roadmaps since 2008